How to Get SEO and Paid Search Working Together

 Posted on in Blog

-We’ve got a few tips on how to use pay-per-click (PPC) and SEO together to dominate the SERP and create new marketing efficiencies.
+We’ve got a few tips on how SEO and paid search work together to dominate the SERP and create new marketing efficiencies.

 It’ll maximize your budget – and your time.